 2: Don’t limit yourself to specific sail dates

 If you are set on finding a last-minute cruise deal for an upcoming vacation, one of the most important things to remember is to be flexible.
 If you are looking to travel to one destination during a limited timeframe, your chances of getting a stellar deal become much more limited.

-If you remain open to multiple destinations and have flexible travel dates (try to keep at least a two- to three-month window open), then you’re much more likely to find a better deal.
+If you remain open to multiple destinations and have flexible travel dates (try to keep at least a two- to three-month window open), then you’re much more likely to find better cruise ship deals.

 3: Be flexible with stateroom options

 In addition to being flexible about sail dates, keep an open mind regarding the kind of staterooms and destinations you’ll find when booking a cruise at the last minute.

 Certain itineraries have coveted staterooms that sell out months in advance.
 For example, veranda staterooms on Alaska cruises sell out quickly since everyone wants to see wildlife and glaciers from the comfort of their room during their trip.

 If you’re more concerned about how to find last-minute cruise deals than having a particular stateroom, then a discounted cruise deal is a good fit for you.

 If you’re looking to find a good cruise deal, try exploring some less-visited itineraries instead, which will increase your odds of finding a discounted cruise rate.

 5: Consider airfare costs